 Do you have an age limit?

-*You will not be able to claim for vet fees as the result of an accident in the first 48 hours of cover or for any changes in your pet's health or behaviour in the first 14 days of cover.
-Death From Illness Cover is not available once your pet reaches 9 years old.
+*You will not be able to claim for vet fees as a result of an accident in the first 48 hours of cover, or for any changes in your pet's health or behaviour in the first 14 days of cover.
+Death for Illness cover is not available for any pets aged 9 years and above.

 Are pre-existing medical conditions covered?